VUSN: Doctor of Nursing Practice (DNP) Program

 PRACTICE HOURS

 VUSN DNP graduates are scholars expected to collaborate in complex health environments with diverse populations, translate and apply evidence to clinical decision making; lead the development, testing, and dissemination of care standards; and advocate for policy and initiatives with stakeholders, to improve health outcomes.
-Informed by The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006), practice experiences are designed to provide opportunities to expand on proficiency and mastery of APN or systems competencies.
+Informed by The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006), and The Essentials: Core Competencies for Professional Nursing Education (AACN, 2021), practice experiences are designed to provide opportunities to expand on proficiency and mastery of APN or systems competencies.

 All VUSN DNP students are required during their course of study to complete a minimum of 500 DNP practice hours within their professional practice setting or in practice sites created through collaborative partnerships with students, faculty and agencies.